CarVac/MeleeConchRuleset/ruleset.md

 ### Analog Input Precision and Linearization

-Any Full-Rage Analog Inputs used to influence the Analog Stick Outputs must have a resolution of at least 256 digital readout levels over the Input range.
+Any Full-Range Analog Inputs used to influence the Analog Stick Outputs must have a resolution of at least 256 digital readout levels over the Input range.

 Any Half-Range Analog Inputs used to influence the Analog Stick Outputs must have a resolution of at least 128 digital readout levels over the Input range.